 The two houses are only a metre or so deep – they were built to replace two houses that were knocked down when the Metropolitan Line was created.
 You might recognise them from Sherlock too as they were used as a filming location for the hit TV series.

-We Drive on the Left, Except for at The Savoy
+We Drive on the Left, Except at The Savoy

-In a bizarre turn of events, the only road on which we don’t drive on the left in the UK is the small road leading from the Savoy to The Strand and back again.
-The road layout means it’s a much more efficient way to drive – bet it didn’t hurt that it’s The Savoy either.
+In a bizarre turn of events, the only road we don’t drive on the left in the UK is the small road leading from the Savoy to The Strand and back again.
+The road layout means it’s a much more efficient way to drive – we bet it didn’t hurt that it’s at The Savoy either.

 London is Actually a Forest